-Unless students are part of the ASU West freshman cohort, they must fulfill the firstyear composition requirement at ASU Main or another accredited college or university.
+New or Transfer Students.
+Before new students or transfer students can register for the first time at ASU West, they must determine what courses to take to complete the university First-Year Composition requirement; the students must then enroll immediately in composition courses and continue to do so every term until composition requirements are met.
+Colleges may grant waivers to the immediate and continual enrollment requirement when there are scheduling conflicts detrimental to the student's academic progress.
 Transfer students from other Arizona colleges or universities can determine the acceptability of their composition courses by referring to the Arizona Course Applicability System - Education Course Equivalency Guide function at az.transfer.org/cas in conjunction with an academic advisor.
-Composition courses transferred from outof-state institutions must be evaluated and approved by Admission Services or advisors specifically designated for this purpose by an academic unit.

-The transfer student must file an application with the academic advisor for adjustment of the First-Year Composition requirement, along with a transcript and catalog descriptions of the composition courses to be transferred.
-Students whose transferred courses have been evaluated and accepted by the academic unit have met the First-Year Composition requirement.
-Transfer students who have not met the First-Year Composition requirement must take immediate steps to enroll in composition courses at ASU Main or another accredited college or university.
+Composition courses transferred from non-state institutions must be evaluated and approved by the Composition Office.
+Students must file an application with their college advisor for Equivalency of First-Year Composition Requirements, along with a transcript and catalog descriptions of the composition courses to be transferred.
+The application, available in each college, should be filed immediately upon transfer of course work to ASU West so that the student is able to enroll in an additional composition course, if required to do so.
 Students who fail to meet these requirements will not be allowed to register for classes.

-Academic units may grant waivers to the immediate and continual enrollment requirement when there are scheduling conflicts detrimental to a student's academic progress.
+For more information, the student should visit the Composition Office in the Faculty and Administration Building N210.